-Developed in partnership with the Pediatric Palliative Care Alliance, this series is designed to build pediatric palliative care capacity within generalist settings.
+Developed in partnership with Canada’s Pediatric Palliative Care Alliance, this series is designed to build pediatric palliative care capacity within generalist settings.
 It aims to help non-palliative care and non-pediatric specialists feel more comfortable supporting children with serious illnesses and their families, connecting them with the knowledge, resources, and networks they need to provide compassionate care close to home.

 Upcoming sessions include: